Arsh-2811/Git-from-scratch-cpp/README.md

 Contributions are welcome!
 If you'd like to help improve the project, please feel free to fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss.

-*(Add more specific contribution guidelines if desired)*

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you add one).
+This project is licensed under the MIT License.